DG-Sensitive Pruning & a Complete Classification of DG Trees and Cycles: Background

 \section{Background}

-We begin with the necessary background to discuss differential graded algebra structures on resolutions, particularly those induced by Morse matchings.
-We cover the Taylor and Lyubeznik resolutions and introduce discrete Morse theory, which we use in Section \ref{Lyubezniksection} to show that when the minimal free resolution of an edge ideal is a Lyubeznik resolution, it admits the structure of a differential graded algebra.
+We begin with the necessary background to discuss dg algebra structures on resolutions, particularly those induced by Morse matchings.
+We cover the Taylor and Lyubeznik resolutions and introduce discrete Morse theory, which we use in Section \ref{Lyubezniksection} to show that when the minimal free resolution of an edge ideal is a Lyubeznik resolution, it admits the structure of a dg algebra.
 Throughout this paper, $Q$ is an ambient polynomial ring.
 The number of variables, if relevant, will be clear from the context.
 By a ``graph," we mean a finite simple undirected graph.